Prashant2623/Terraform/README.md

-Nginx container deployed on a server using Terraform.
+Depoloyed Nginx on a server using Terraform.

 Steps :-
 1) Create vpc